Sheridan, Arkansas

-Sheridan is a city and county seat of Grant County, Arkansas, United States.
+Sheridan, officially the City of Sheridan, is a city in and the county seat of Grant County, Arkansas, United States.
 The community is located deep in the forests of the Arkansas Timberlands.
-It sits at the intersection of US Highways 167 and 270.
+It sits at the intersection of U.S. highways 167 and 270.

 Early settlers were drawn to the area by the native timber, which is still a very important part of Sheridan's economy, although the city has diversified into several other industries.
-Sheridan's history also includes a college, Missionary Baptist College, until its closure in 1934, and a series of conflicts during the Civil Rights Movement.
+The city's history also includes a college, Missionary Baptist College, until its closure in 1934, and a series of conflicts during the Civil Rights Movement.

 Located at the southern end of the Central Arkansas region, Sheridan has been experiencing a population boom in recent years, as indicated by a 49% growth in population between the 1990 and 2010 censuses.
 The population as of the 2010 census was 4,603.

 History

-Louisiana Purchase through Early Statehood
+Indigenous peoples, pioneers and Trail of Tears

-In 1818–1824, the land that Sheridan currently occupies was the site of a Quapaw reservation.
+What is now Sheridan was formerly part of the historical territories of the Quapaw Nation.
 After the Indian Removal Act of 1830, the Quapaw were removed from the land and pushed further west.
-By 1833 most of the natives had been moved westward and the land was ceded to the United States.
+By 1833 most had been removed to the Indian Territory and the land was ceded to the United States.
+The first recorded Anglo-American settler was Dr. Richard C. Rhodes, a native of North Carolina.